SIL4 generic safety platform for railway signaling applications

-We make your networks safer, more reliable and more durable-hence more attractive to the general public that uses them.
+We make your networks safer, more reliable and more durable – hence more attractive to the general public who uses them.

 We are also experts at managing the obsolescence of your systems which is all important in an ever evolving regulatory climate.

-Signaling must take into account issues of cost, capacity, interoperability and ease of deployment while maintaining safety and reliability.
-Digitization and the use of generic equipment are important vectors for making the renovation or creation of new railway lines viable.
+Signaling must take into account cost, capacity, interoperability and ease of deployment factors while guaranteeing safety and reliability.
+Digitization and the use of generic equipment are important means for making the renovation or creation of new railway lines viable.

-Almost all the railway products are approved by the SNCF.
-They all meet the operating safety and environmental requirements of the French railway signaling equipment.
+Almost all our railway products are approved by SNCF.
+They all meet operating safety and environmental requirements governing French railway signaling equipment.

-Automatic railway signaling system, the automatic light signal system guarantees the distance between trains running on the same rails
+Automatic light signal system guaranteeing distance between trains running on the same tracks

-Delay the attraction of a signaling relay N.S1
+Timer for delaying the attraction of an N.S1 signaling relay

 for more information

 The BAL is an automatic railway signaling system designed to ensure adequate spacing between trains running along the same track